sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 ### When we release

-The release branch will be cut on the last working day at 10am PST before the 20th of each month.

-If the 20th falls on a non-working day, the release captain will move the release earlier, to the last working day before the 20th, as well as cutting the release branch the day before that.
+We create releases by 10am US Pacific Time on the 22nd day of each month.
+If the 22nd falls on a non-working day, the release captain will shift the release earlier to the last working day before the 22nd.
 The calendar events will reflect this.

+The release branch will be cut exactly (and no more than) 72 weekday-hours prior to the release date and time (using the commit ledger if necessary).
+This aims to prevent surprise release cuts and ensure teammates can always know how much time is left until the release branch is prepared.

+For example if the 22nd of the month was on a Thursday, we would cut the build on Monday the 19th.

+If the 22nd of the month was on a Monday, the release cut would be on Wednesday the 17th.

-eg. The 20th of a given month falls on a Sunday, therefore the release will be moved earlier to the last working day before the 20th (the 18th) and the branch will cut the day before that (the 17th).
+If the 22nd of the month was on a Sunday, the release would become the 20th and the release cut would be on Tuesday the 17th.

 ### Patch releases